mikeal/nopm/README.md

 **This** is a verificable build.

-However, there are many transformations in which result in programs which you cannot derive the inclusion proof from 😅
+However, there are many transformations which result in programs you cannot derive the inclusion proof from 😅

 In these cases, we need another proof that describes build transformation.
 This is a "transform proof" as it represents the transformation of an *input* to an *output* by way of a single *transformation*.
+You can describe multiple transformations by chaining these proofs together, or by treating a large multi-stage process as a single transformation.

 The proof is thus described as three hash identities in order: